0x27/ssh_keyscanner/README.md

 ## Howto:
 The tool has 4 args, outlined below.
 * "-i", for target host.
-You must set either this, or -f.
+You must set either this, -l, or -f.
 * "-f", for SSH Public Key file.
-You must set either this, or -i.
+You must set either this, -f, or -i.
+* "-l", for lists of target hosts.
+Alternative to -i or -f.
+* "-d", for directories of keys.
+Not yet implemented!
 * "-p", for target port.
 This defaults to 22.
 * "-t", uses Tor for the SSH key grabbing.
 Good for Hidden Services ;)